Skip to content

 Amit Phalke

 Amit Phalke is an Indian actor, best known for Tamil cinema.
 Amit Phalke began their career in 1994.
-With 30 credits to their name and an average audience rating of 8.2, Amit Phalke remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, Amit Phalke remains one of the most prolific and celebrated talents in the industry.
 An emerging voice in Tamil cinema, Amit Phalke is already attracting significant attention for their distinctive work.

 30+Known Credits